Are you concerned about someone’s driving?

-If you know or are taking care of someone who may be unsafe to drive, you must approach the situation in a careful and considerate way.
+If you know someone who may be unsafe to drive, you must approach the situation in a careful and considerate way.
 We have compiled the following information to help you address the issue with preparedness and compassion.

 Five Steps to Approach a Loved One About Unsafe Driving:

 1. Know what to look out for: See the Senior Driver Safety Checkup for information on “red flags” for diminishing driver safety.

 2. Have your facts before you talk: Click here to read about Massachusetts driving laws and medical conditions.